 Shotwell Photo Manager is the default photo application in Ubuntu.
-This application allows you to view, tag, edit, and share your photos.
-To start Shotwell, click on the Dash near the top-left of the screen, then select the Shotwell icon labeled View Photos.
-If you do not see Shotwell, simply type Shotwell in the search bar at the top of the Dash, and you will see the Shotwell application soon appear.
+This application allows you to view, tag, edit, and share photos.
+To start Shotwell Photo Manager, click on the Dash near the top-left of the screen, then select the Shotwell Photo Manager icon labeled View Photos.
+If you do not see Shotwell Photo Manager, simply type Shotwell in the search bar at the top of the Dash; tje Shotwell Photo Manager application will soon appear.

-Figure 3.26: Manage your photo collection, enhance your photos while keeping the original, and share your memories online using Shotwell Photo Manager.
+Figure 3.20: Manage your photo collection, enhance your photos while keeping the original, and share your memories online using Shotwell Photo Manager.